 To submit, email your entry to email@example.com the subject line: ‘Joao Roque Review Submission’.

-The body of your email must contain your name, and in case of translations, your name and that of the original author, an address, a telephone number and a short bio.
+The body of your email must contain your name, and in case of translations, your name and that of the original author, an address and a short bio.
 Translations from Konkani, Marathi, and Portuguese are encouraged, as long as you have permission from the original author.
 In case your writing is featured, you will share the credit/prize along with the original author.

 We accept simultaneous and multiple submissions (up to 3).
 If your writing is accepted elsewhere for publication, please let us know as soon as possible.